Mapping Real Estate Opportunities in Bali

-The Qatar Transportation Infrastructure Construction Market size is estimated at USD 12.48 billion in 2025, and is expected to reach USD 16.08 billion by 2030, at a CAGR of 5.20% during the forecast period (2025-2030).
+The Qatar Transportation Infrastructure Construction Market is expected to grow from USD 12.48 billion in 2025 to USD 13.12 billion in 2026 and is forecast to reach USD 16.85 billion by 2031 at 5.14% CAGR over 2026-2031.
 Qatar’s Third National Development Strategy and Ashghal’s unprecedented USD 22.2 billion five-year plan underpin this steady expansion, pivoting capital from World Cup legacy assets into long-term connectivity investments.[1]Qatar News Agency, “Ashghal Launches USD 22.2 Billion Five-Year Infrastructure Plan” Robust public funding merges with rising private-sector participation, while smart-city mandates weave digital layers into physical assets, sharpening project efficiency and sustainability.
 Material-cost volatility and skilled-labour shortages remain cost and schedule risks, yet sovereign wealth support and green-bond financing blunt these pressures and open pathways for climate-aligned construction.

 Key Report Takeaways